ALEC McCLUSKEY

 • Insolvency & Asset Recovery

-Alec frequently acts for and advises insolvency practitioners concerning what are often highly technical issues arising out of all forms of insolvency proceedings.
-Alec’s recent work includes advising on and litigating about the new Restructuring Plans introduced by Part 26A of the Companies Act.
+Alec frequently acts for and advises insolvency practitioners on what are often highly technical issues arising out of all forms of insolvency proceedings.
+Alec has experience of advising on and litigating about Restructuring Plans under Part 26A of the Companies Act.

-• In The Matter Of Capitol Films Ltd sub nom Irish Reel Productions Ltd v Capitol Films Ltd [2010] EWHC 180 (Ch), [2010] Bus LR 854, [2010] BCC 588.
+• Irish Reel Productions Ltd v Capitol Films Ltd [2010] EWHC 180 (Ch), [2010] Bus LR 854, [2010] BCC 588.
 Acted for the petitioning creditor on a winding up petition which successfully sought its costs as expenses in a subsequent administration.
 The case raised a novel point of law, which was decided in favour of Alec’s client.

 • Banking & Financial Services

-• Advising leading financial institutions on their practices in relation to mortgage lending and litigation arising out of secured lending, including in relation to remediation of issues affecting sizeable portfolios of lending.
+• Advising leading financial institutions on their practices in relation to mortgage lending and litigation arising out of secured lending, including remediation of issues affecting sizeable portfolios of lending.

 • Representing a wide range of lenders in often hotly contested and legally complex litigation in relating to secured lending.